 Applications

-WBFs are used mostly in the clothing industry, in particular in sportswear, workwear, and leisurewear.
-Functionality becomes a top priority, however, it must be combined with subjective and objective features such as style, quality, comfort, weight, and price.
-Depending on the particular outdoor activity, the importance of one or more of the aforementioned features can vary from the most important feature to a completely irrelevant one.
-Colors can also play a significant role since for forestry, fishing and hunting users often prefer camouflage patterns or muted colors, while professionals such as policemen, firefighters, construction workers rely on clothes in bright colors like yellow, orange, and red.
+WBFs find extensive use in the clothing industry, particularly in sportswear, workwear, and leisurewear.
+While functionality is a key consideration, it must be balanced with subjective and objective features, including style, quality, comfort, weight, and price.Hiker wearing waterproof breathable jacket The importance of one (or more) of the aforementioned features can vary from the most important feature to a completely irrelevant one depending on the specific outdoor activity.
+Additionally, the choice of colors can play a significant role.
+Users engaged in forestry, fishing, and hunting often prefer camouflage patterns or muted colors, while professionals such as policemen, firefighters, and construction workers rely on brightly colored garments such as yellow, orange, and red.
 Waterproof breathable jackets, parkas, rain pants, hats, gloves, socks, and shoes are among the most popular products on the WBFs market.
 Some of the best poncho designs are also crafted from waterproof breathable textiles.
 In addition, crew members of all kinds of vessels, including military and passenger ships use gear with WBFs.
 The primary function of the garment is in case of an emergency to delay the onset of hypothermia, thus extending the survival time and increasing the chance of escape or rescue.

 WBFs are indispensable to cold-weather expeditions.
-Especially useful for Arctic, Antarctic or high altitude expeditions, they ensure more comfort and better protection from the elements.
+Especially useful for Arctic, Antarctic, and high-altitude expeditions, they ensure more comfort and better protection from the elements.
 In cold conditions, you need a waterproof insulated jacket and pants to keep you warm and dry as well as waterproof boots.
 They are especially useful for trails and easy snow routes and together with a pair of gaiters can help keep feet drier in wet conditions.
 Be warned, though, that no membrane can keep your feet dry in prolonged wet conditions so you can’t rely too much on your waterproof boots.
 Additionally, the membrane can easily get clogged up with dirt and sweat and on such occasions, it will stop providing adequate protection.
 A waterproof backpack can also be very useful because it will keep your gear safe and dry.
 The military and law enforcement also use waterproof and breathable materials for cool-to-cold and extreme conditions because they provide excellent protection not only from precipitation but also from the wind.
 And, as you probably know, cold and windy weather leads to hypothermia much faster than cold and windless weather does.
 Workers in the offshore oil and fishing industries are among those who are regularly exposed to harsh conditions including low temperatures, wind, and rain.
 This determines the need to use fully seam-sealed waterproof breathable protective clothing and footwear that’s also flexible enough to allow them to work on deck and move around.

 See the Men’s Seven J Jacket on Amazon See the Women’s Seven J Jacket on Amazon